 WordPress User Registration with Only Email Address

-In previous tutorials, we learned how to create WordPress registration forms without requiring users to enter their username and password.
+In previous tutorials, we learned how to create WordPress registration forms that do not require users to enter their usernames and passwords.

 Drag-and-drop Form Builder

-Create or edit an existing registration form and ensure only the email field is added to the form and Disable Username Requirement setting is checked.
+Create or edit an existing registration form.
+Ensure only the email field is added to the form and the Disable Username Requirement setting is checked.

 Advanced Shortcode Form Builder

-Create or edit an existing frontend registration form and ensure only the email address and the submit button fields shortcodes are present and ensure Disable Username Requirement is checked.
+Similar to the drag-and-drop method above, create or edit an existing frontend registration form.
+Ensure that only the email address and the submit button field shortcodes are present and that Disable Username Requirement is checked.

 <div id="sc-register">